tmeeducation/TME-EDU-ARD-2-examples/Oled-Graphics/README.md

 If you know how to display a single graphic on OLED, then it will be easy for you to make animations!

-Because one Animation consists of few graphics displayed one after another at a high speed.
+Because Animations consist of few graphics displayed one after another at a high speed.

 ***That’s it!***